udacity/cd13461-github-actions-project-starter/README.md

 For this job, you are required to:

-1. Make sure that the `test` ran and succeeded
+1. Make sure that the `test` job ran and succeeded
 2. Checkout the repository
 3. Setup pages using `actions/configure-pages@v4`
+4. Setup Node (version 18+)
+5. Install all the dependencies needed.
+Use the cache to speed up the process
-4. Build the static pages
+6. Build the static pages
     1. In order for 11ty to build your site successfully, it requires an environment variable `PATH_PREFIX` to be set and to have the value of the name of your repository
     2. The `PATH_PREFIX` should be of the following format: `/repository name/`.
 Make sure that the repository name does not include the repository owner!
 Do not forget the `/` at the start and end
+7. Build your site by running: `npm run prod`
-5. Upload all the content of the built `_site` as an artifact
+8. Upload all the content of the built `_site` as an artifact

 The job should fail if any of its steps fail.